-This hair-raising superunnnatural group is new to Leeds this year.
-Sparked off by the untimely and unfashionable death of last year's student newspaper editor Charlie Griffiths, her housemates could no longer bear not talking to her, especially as they needed to know the whereabouts of a Madonna CD and a missing bag of coke, and so the Charlie Griffiths Séance Soc was born, or died, whatever the term is.
+This hair-raising superunnnatural group is new to could no longer bear not talking to her, especially as they needed to know the whereabouts of a Madonna CD and a missing bag of coke, and so the Charlie Griffiths Séance Soc was born, or died, whatever the term is.
 Talking to the dead occurs every Wednesday at Flames kebab house, opposite the Parkinson building at 10pm.
-Membership is £2.50 and includes two pieces of cold chicken and cold chips.
-This term the CG SS have branched out into new areas as well, offering a weekly exorcism exercise session, celebrity ghost botox and have also launched their own CD, a compilation of sexy R'n'B and German military marches circa 1939.
-For more information add Disclaimer: May not be an actual society..

-Charlie Griffiths on Facebook
+Membership is £2.50 and includes offering a weekly exorcism exercise session, celebrity ghost botox and have also launched their own CD, a Charlie Griffiths on Facebook Fives Fancy trying Squash but your student loan can't stretch to afford a decent racquet?

-Fives

-Fancy trying Squash but your student loan can't stretch to afford a decent racquet?
 Then why not settle for this instead.
 Using your bare fists (or gloved if the parents can send some cash), Fives involves propelling a ball against a special wall, usually with a partner nearby to lend a hand.
-With a sloping wall and 'hazards' to contend with, this sport is a must for any serious

-Archery

-We all remember our toy bows and arrows with red sticky plungers, but university is a good time to try the real thing.
-Archery Soc is a fun society that can satisfy the Robin Hood and Maid Marion in all of us.
+With a sloping wall and 'hazards' to contend with, this sport is a must for any serious Archery We all remember our toy bows and arrows with red sticky plungers, but university is a good time to try the real thing.
+Archery Soc is a fun society that can satifsy the Robin Hood and Maid Marion in all of us.
 For £25 you acquire membership to the British archery governing body GNAS, full insurance, full usage of the equipment, and a license to kill.
 Last term Leeds Uni's archers posed for a Beijing Olympics photo shoot!
-To add a further dimension of novelty nomenclature everyone in the club has a title, like 'the destroyer' or 'the notorious' for example.
+To add a further dimension of novelty nomenclature everyone in the club has a title, like 'the destroyer' or the notorious' for example.
 In the summer outdoor events are organised too.
-Pete, the king of the whole thing told us "Archery is a dangerous sport... not because of safety reasons, but because once you try it, you might end up utterly and hopelessly hooked on it, like I did!
-I started two years ago out of interest, and now I'm the bloody captain!"
-All freshers are invited to Have-a-go sessions in Sports Hall three from 10-12 and 2-4 on the 23rd and 24th of this month.
+Pete, the king of the whole thing told us 'archery is a dangerous sport... not because of safety reasons, but because once you try it, you might end up utterly and hopelessly hooked on it, like I didl I started two years ago out of interest, and now I'm the bloody captain!'
+All freshers are invited to Have a-go sessions in Sports Hall three from 10-12 and 2-4 on the 23rd and 24th of this month.
 Green tights not included.